-British (Mauritian) soldiers 2 killed 5 wounded
+British (Mauritian) soldiers , 2 killed, 5 wounded

-Arabs 2 killed 2 wounded
+Arabs 2 killed, 2 wounded

-Jews 1 killed 5 wounded
+Jews 1 killed.
+5 wounded.

-I apologize for taking up the time of the Commission in reading this report, but as I said, I am afraid it is not in a condition in which I could hand it in, in writing, but perhaps your verbatim report will serve your purpose.
+I apologize for taking up the time of the Commission in reading this report, but as I said, I am afraid it is not in a condition in which I are hand it in, in writing, but perhaps your verbatim report will serve your purpose.

 This will give you an idea.
-It is a summary report of the reports which I get, and this brings it nearly up-to-date.
-If the Commission wishes, I could in the future communicate reports to you.
+It is a summary report of the reports will get, and this brings it nearly up-to-date.
+If the Commission wishes, I in the future communicate reports to you.

-The CHAIRMAN: I wish to ask you if we could get these reports regularly.

-Sir Alexander CADOGAN (United Kingdom): We could give the reports to you two or three times a weekly or daily if you wish.
+The CHAIRMAN: I wish to ask you if we could get these reports regulated Sir Alexander CADOGAN (United Kingdom): We could give the reports you two or three times a week, or daily if you wish.

-We shall endeavour to send them in to you, in writing daily.
+We shall endeavour to send them in to you, in writing, daily.
 That will keep the Commission up-to-date.

-The CHAIRMAN: Are there any questions with respect to the statement have just heard?
+The CHAIRMAN: Are there any questions with respect to the statement we have just heard?

-Mr. FRANCISCO (Philippines): On the basis of your statement regarding security, is it safe to conclude that there is a breach of peace in Palestine.
+Mr. FRANCISCO (Philippines): On the basis of your statement regard security, is it safe to conclude that there is a breach of peace in Palos